-By installing a double throw toggle switch from a switched source of voltage the user can quickly switch from one regulator to the other by shutting down the engine, flipping the switch and restarting the engine.
+By installing a double throw toggle switch from a switched source of voltage the user can quickly switch from one regulator to the other by toggling from one regulator to the other.

 NOTE: The alternators can only be controlled by one voltage regulator at a time.
-DO NOT connect the internal regulator's

-(BROWN) excite wire and the external regulator's (BROWN) excite wire to ignition voltage at the same time.
+DO NOT connect the internal regulator's (BROWN) excite wire and the external regulator's (BROWN) excite wire to ignition voltage at the same time.
 Doing so could result in an over voltage condition that could harm the alternator, regulators and batteries being charged.